Location: St Eustatius

-Accommodation in shared dorm section of a science facility, utility bills, internet, cable television & landline telephone, airport pick up / drop off.
+Accommodation in shared dorm section of a science facility, utility bills, internet & landline telephone, airport pick up / drop off.
 The fee is paid in cash each month, or upfront should you prefer.

 What’s not included:

-Food (grocery runs are included during quarantine), flights, travel insurance, visas (if applicable) and vaccinations.
+Food (grocery runs are included during quarantine), flights, travel insurance, visas and vaccinations (if applicable).
 Full assistance will be provided in getting all these arranged if you choose our Premium Support.

-You should budget around $300 per month for food.
+You should budget a minimum of $300 per month for food.